 Excessive bycatch and discards is an issue of concern for both the artisanal and industrial fisheries in the ASCLMEs.
-Non-selective gears used by artisanal and industrial fisheries often result in bycatch of noncommercial species including vulnerable species such as marine mammals, turtles and elasmobranchs as well as juvenile fish.
+Non-selective gears used by artisanal and industrial fisheries often result in bycatch of non-commercial species including vulnerable species such as marine mammals, turtles and elasmobranchs as well as juvenile fish.
 A comprehensive Retrospective Analysis on the relationship between vulnerable biodiversity and fisheries in the WIO, which was completed through SWIOFP, presents the current knowledge on the extent of bycatch within the WIO (van der Elst 2012).
 An analysis of 250 fisheries in the WIOFish database, as part of this study, revealed a close relationship between the level of bycatch and the harvesting type.
 While the assessment revealed inconsistencies in the scoring of bycatch, the study also found that the fisheries considered to be low bycatch fisheries were largely artisanal, as little of the catch is in effect discarded or unwanted.
-Conversely, industrial trawl fisheries, and some artisanal fisheries were revealed to be responsible for substantial bycatch (van der Elst 2012).
+Conversely, industrial trawl fisheries were considered to have the highest bycatch scores.
+Although this relationship did not always hold for all fisheries, and some artisanal fisheries were revealed to be responsible for substantial bycatch (van der Elst 2012).